For young people, aged 11 to 25.

 Appointments are free of charge.

-Usually appointments are booked in advance and are held at Mindspace's premises at 18-20 York Place in Perth.
+Sessions are currently held over the telephone or via the Zoom online meeting platform.
+It is unlikely we will be offering face-to-face sessions until 2021.
 If you decide counselling is for you at your first appointment, the counsellor will agree a regular time each week for you to meet.

 If you have made an appointment with your counsellor he or she will be there to meet you.
 If you have to cancel please let the counsellor know by telephoning 01738 631639.
 You may need to leave them a message if they are not there.